thejsway/thejsway/manuscript/chapter09.md

 const myObject = new MyClass(/* ... */);
 ```

 However, the `class` syntax is just an emulation layer above JavaScript's prototype-based OOP model, a (arguably) simpler way to create relationships between objects.
-It's an example of what programmers call **syntaxic sugar**.
+It's an example of what programmers call **syntactic sugar**.
 Under the hood, JavaScript still creates a `Character` object and uses prototypes to link it to the other ones.

 The usefulness of the `class` syntax is a pretty heated debate in the JavaScript community.
 Whether you adopt it or not, remember one thing: **there are no real classes in JavaScript, only objects linked together.**